 Recommended by Rai from A Rai of Light

 Found in the Kai neighborhood along the southeast coast of the tropical island of Oahu, Hanauma Bay Nature Preserve lies close to the more popular beaches of the region yet stands apart due to its tranquil and pristine nature.

 Visitors go to this relatively untraveled bay to get away from the crowds as it offers a natural escape from Waikiki, located just 20 minutes away.

-The water is pleasant for swimming while the landscape is a mix of palm trees, sandy bays, and dense forests.
-Formed within a volcanic cone, the area offers a pristine marine ecosystem that is well known for its abundance of green sea turtles.
+The water is pleasant for swimming, while the landscape is a mix of palm trees, sandy bays, and dense forests.
+Formed within a volcanic cone, the area offers a pristine marine ecosystem known for its abundance of green sea turtles.

 It is also popular among snorkelers and marine enthusiasts, with its array of tropical fish, many of which can only be found in Hawaii.
 While swimming alongside the marine life and taking photos is allowed, feeding or touching them is not permitted.

 A visit to the marine education center is highly recommended before entering the park to learn about marine life, preservation, and safety rules.